pingidentity/pingone-sample-native-mobile/README.md

 - `clientSecret`: *Required*.
 Your application's secret.
 - `redirectUrl`: *Required*.
 Determines how PingOne's authorization server sends a response to your app.
 Is equal to a custom URL scheme `com.example.app:/redirect_uri_path`
 - `scopes`: *Required*.
 String identifiers understood by both the authorization server and the resource server to represent the specific boundaries of access (i.e `email, address, profile, phone`).
+- `usePKCE`: *Optional*.
+Default: true.
+Allows not sending the `code_challenge` parameter and skipping PKCE code verification.
 - `additionalParameters- > max_age`: *Optional*.
 A string that specifies the maximum amount of time allowed since the user last authenticated.
 If the max_age value is exceeded, the user must re-authenticate.
 - `additionalParameters- > prompt`: *Optional*.
 A string that specifies whether the user is prompted to login for re-authentication.
 The prompt parameter can be used as a way to check for existing authentication, verifying that the user is still present for the current session.
   - For `prompt=none`, the user is never prompted to login to re-authenticate, which can result in an error if authentication is required.
   - For `prompt=login`, if time since last login is greater than the max-age, then the current session is stashed away in the flow state and treated in the flow as if there was no previous existing session.